kwaldenphd/python-intro/README.md

   </tr>
   </table>

-Describe concatenation in your own words

-Difference between addition and concatenation
-- Show example with different data types, what would be the output

 ## Application

 Q5: Create variables for each of the discrete pieces of information in "the standard Notre Dame introduction."